Jay Street–MetroTech station: IND Fulton Street / Culver Line platforms

+The station originally measured 600 ft long, and each platform measures about 30 ft wide.
 The station has blue I-beam columns on the Manhattan-bound platform and white concrete tile columns on the Brooklyn-bound one.
+The station's walls had blue tiles.
 Before renovation, the trim line on the platform walls was two-tone cobalt blue with "JAY" tiled in white lettering on a black background underneath.
 As part of the renovation, new tiling was placed on the trackside walls.
 After the renovation, the blue trim-line was widened and a double border of Heather Blue and black was added.
 The new blue tile in the centre of the trim-line is also somewhat darker than the original, the new color being shown as "Midnight Blue".

 Each platform has six staircases and one elevator leading up to the full-length mezzanine.
 Before renovation, the entire mezzanine was inside fare control, but the mezzanine was split into two separate parts during the renovation.
 Now, the mezzanine has a larger southern section connecting to the southern exits, the central exits, and the transfer to the BMT platform; as well as a smaller northern section connecting to the northern exits only.
 The two parts of the mezzanine are cut off by a large white wall.